Warning for thunderstorms before sunshine could bring warmest day of 2024

 There is also a chance of delays and some cancellations to train and bus services, along with a small possibility of power cuts.

-While southern parts of the country will experience heavy rain, areas in the North should stay dry and warm.
+While southern parts of the country experienced heavy rain, areas in the North should stay dry and warm.

 Looking ahead to the Bank Holiday weekend, Mr Petagna said the forecast showed a “very mixed picture”.